zyedidia/highlight/README.md

 )

 func main() {
-    // Here is going to be the go code we highlight inputString := ` package main
+    // Here is the go code we will highlight inputString := ` package main